 - Enjoy your remodel during the summer.
 With your project done during the winter months, you now have time to enjoy the handiwork during the summer.

 Best Projects to Take on During the Winter

 Not all projects are suitable to take on during the winter.
 Here are a few projects that are recommended for the cold months out of the year.

 House settling and landscaping problems can lead to cracks in your foundation which become major problems down the line.
 Foundation repairs must be handled quickly when they are discovered.
 Winter months are a great time to take on foundation problems.
 As long as there is no snow on the ground, a foundation is dry – which is imperative for foundation repairs.

-- Insulation: If your home feels freezing in the winter and sweltering in the summer, you may benefit from upgrading your insulation.
-By adding more insulation, you can avoid air from inefficiently escaping, which can help to lower your energy bills all year round.
+If your home is cold in the winter and hot in the summer, you may need to improve your insulation.
+By adding more insulation to your attic, you can avoid air escaping and lower your energy costs year-round.

 These two rooms in your home give the most return on investment.
 This makes these high on people’s remodeling to-do lists.
 The value is added in resale and in day-to-day use.

 When replacing flooring, winter may be a better time than spring or summer.
 Wood flooring is better replaced during months of less humidity, as humidity tends to cause gaps between the wood floorboards and slows down adhesive drying times.